Skip to main content

 Graduate Entry Medicine (GEM) is a 4-year accelerated UK medicine degree for applicants who already hold a bachelor's.
 This page covers every UK GEM programme, the test you need (UCAT, GAMSAT, or other), the typical applicant profile, NHS Bursary funding from year 2, and how to choose between GEM and applying to standard 5-year MBBS programmes as a graduate.

-Graduate Entry Medicine (GEM, also called "A101") is a 4-year accelerated medical degree for applicants who already hold a UK bachelor's degree (or international equivalent).
-It covers the same GMC-approved content as a 5-year MBBS, by compressing pre-clinical material into year 1 and starting clinical placements earlier.
+GEM (also called "A101") covers the same GMC-approved content as a 5-year MBBS, by compressing pre-clinical material into year 1 and starting clinical placements earlier.
+Standard 5-year courses (A100) are open to school leavers and graduates alike — GEM specifically requires a prior degree.

-The trade-off: 4-year GEM is faster + funded by NHS Bursary from year 2; 5-year A100 is more competitive at the per-place level but has a larger applicant pool and broader school choice.
+The trade-off: 4-year GEM is faster and funded by the NHS Bursary from year 2; 5-year A100 is more competitive at the per-place level but has a larger applicant pool and broader school choice.
+Many UK applicants apply to a mix of both to maximise their offer probability.

 Admissions tests for GEM